docutils/docutils/sandbox/rstdiff/tests/simple/input/textOnly.new.rst

+An important addition.

 This is some text distributed in a couple of lines.
-Let's count to make things longer: one two three four five six seven eight nine ten eleven twelve.
+Let's count to fill three lines: one two three four five six seven eight nine ten eleven twelve.